larose/utt/README.md

 #### Changing the date of the report

 The `report` command let you specify for which date you want the report.
-If omitted, this is the current date.
+If omitted, it's the current date.

 Example: